OpenGovSurv/Administrative/README.md

  6. After all of you have done this, pull out the files on the online repo to your local one.
 Merge with your own branch.

+ (When you are pushing files, there might be problems concerning the different versions of files (the conflicts).
+Please consult this [webpage](https://help.github.com/articles/resolving-a-merge-conflict-using-the-command-line/) to solve this kind of problem.)

  ## Jupyter-Notebook
  We will use Jupyter-Notebook to coordinate, visualize the coding.
 Since we might run data cleansing and statistical modelling in R, webscraping and interactive plotting via Python, and data simulations in MATLAB or Julia, a notebook which can manage all these scripts can substantially enhance your coding experience (Although the installation can be tricky for Windows users ^^).
 Jupyter notebook based on Python/IPython, but you can also install APIs to realize the implementation of other languages there.